 If you’re looking to jump back into gaming, you’ll want to make sure your rig is up to the task.
-You can splash the cash on a new desktop or keyboard, but don’t forget your display.
-Luckily, you don’t have to spend big bucks for a solid monitor.
+You can splurge on a new desktop or keyboard, but don’t forget about your display.
+Luckily, you don’t have to spend big bucks on a solid monitor.
 We’re here to save you some green.
 Here are the best cheap 144Hz monitors you can get right now.

-In our case, we’re defining cheap monitors as those costing less than $250, including monitors on sale.
-Regardless of the cutoff, all of our picks pack a smooth 144Hz refresh rate and most include FreeSync technology.
+In our case, we’re limiting cheap monitors to those costing less than $250, including sale options.
+Regardless of the cutoff, all of our picks pack a smooth 144Hz refresh rate, and many include FreeSync technology.
 Ready to upgrade your battle station?
 Let’s go!

 The best cheap 144Hz monitors: